otoprakman/tr_pr_election_23/README.md

 Pearson Correlation Coefficient between KK Diff and SO pct (without Igdir): 0.8306001040759013

 High correlation indicates KK was successful at getting SO's votes better than RTE in overall.
+Igdir is an exception, it's the city where RTE increased his votes %20

 **Closer Look At Nationalist Cities**

 Let's check parliament election results first.
-We label cities where total nationalist party votes are above %25.
+We label cities where total nationalist parties (IYIP and MHP) votes are above %25.

 ![nat_so_diff](https://github.com/otoprakman/tr_pr_election_23/assets/53580699/0786c31a-fa18-4103-b25d-aeb7e6fdb11b)